Learning to Fly: IP Flight FAQs

 Be sure to complete the Flight Form by the deadline stated by IP, to make sure your flight is booked on time.

-During the Flight Booking Period for your program, Corniche Travel will contact you to share a recommended itinerary based on your unique requests.
+Corniche Travel will review your Flight Form and contact you to share a recommended itinerary based on your unique requests.
 You must reply to this email within 24 hours to either confirm your flight booking or request changes.
 Flight bookings can only be held for 24 hours, so if you fail to respond in a timely manner your flight may no longer be available or the cost may go up.
+Be sure to check the details of your proposed flight itinerary carefully!
+You are responsible for any costs associated with booking changes after the initial booking.

 When Do I Leave?
 What if I Want to Adjust my Travel Dates?